hackforla/VRMS/CONTRIBUTING.md

 1. From the `VRMS` repository, create a Pull Request from your branch into the VRMS `developnent` branch.

-1. Any changes will need approval and merging from a project leads.
+1. Any changes will need approval and merging from a tech lead.

 1. Bring an update of your changes to the weekly VRMS team checkin.